TRIPURA RAHASYA

 the individual evolves as a human being, owing to the

 merit he has accumulated.
-At first he will take to selfish
+At first he will take to

 pursuits.
 With growing desire, he will seek the unobstructed